TheLancreWombat/Final-Project/BlueTeam.md

 Excessive HTTP Errors is implemented as follows:
   - **Metric**: HTTP Errors
   - **Threshold**: When count over all documents is above 1000 for the last 5 miuntes
-  - **Vulnerability Mitigated**: ddirb vulnerability or accessing unauthorized pages
+  - **Vulnerability Mitigated**: dirb vulnerability or accessing unauthorized pages
   - **Reliability**: low.

 #### CPU Usage Monitor